plut/infinity_compiler/README.md

 Identifiers for game resources and strings are abstracted as strings and namespaced per mod component.
-This completely removes the need for using mod prefixes and fitting names in 8 bytes (minus the prefix).
+This completely removes the need for using mod prefixes and fitting names in 8 bytes (minus the prefix);
+conversion is done automatically by the database.

 (On the other hand, the namespace model still allow access to original game resources, and even resources from other mods, when this is really needed).